 "whale" addresses that can push Eos in any direction they want without regard to the majority of token holders, developers, or even the overall health of the network.

 Telos Whitepaper, July, 12th, 2018

-In naval terms, this is Dan Larimer's third and latest experimental crypto-vessel: H.M.S.
+In naval terms, this is Dan Larimer's third and latest crypto-vessel: H.M.S.
 EOS.

-Larimer is putting the ship through its paces, a shakedown cruise to evaluate the mainnet, identify and resolve issues before major applications begin to roll out.
+Larimer is putting the ship through its paces, a shakedown cruise to evaluate the mainnet and resolve issues before major applications begin rolling out.

 Besides evaluating performance in the field, shakedowns also familiarize the crew (block producers, application developers and stakeholders) with ship operations.

-We are witnessing a harrowing, yet effective trial that relies on the abilities of Block.one and block producers to patch EOS quickly and achieve stability sooner than later:
+We are witnessing a harrowing, yet effective trial that relies on the abilities of Block.one and block producers to patch and enhance EOS: